 Peach Nutritional Facts

-The composition of the peach is a balanced combination of provitamin A, B group vitamins, vitamin C, Vitamin E, potassium, magnesium, and vegetable fiber, all in moderate amounts.
+The peach’s composition is a balanced combination of provitamin A and B group vitamins, vitamin C, Vitamin E, potassium, magnesium, and vegetable fiber, all in moderate amounts.
 Peaches contain virtually no sodium or fat.
-They include nine percent fructose and other sugars and less than one percent proteins.
+They include nine percent fructose, other sugars, and less than one percent proteins.

-It has been proven that antioxidant vitamins inhibit the deterioration of arteries known as arteriosclerosis, thus improving blood flow to tissues and organs.
-The arteries that suffer the most wear and tear are those that nourish the heart.
+It has been proven that antioxidant vitamins inhibit the deterioration of arteries, known as arteriosclerosis, thus improving blood flow to tissues and organs.
+The arteries that suffer the most wear and tear nourish the heart.
 Because of this, the heart benefits from the large composition of foods rich in vitamins A, C, and E.

 The B group vitamins (B1, B2, niacin, and B6), found in peaches in significant amounts, are necessary for heart muscle cell contraction and utilization of the energy of fatty acids and sugars.

-Potassium, very abundant in peaches, and magnesium are minerals essential to maintaining a standard, strong heartbeat rhythm.
+Potassium, abundant in peaches, and magnesium are essential to maintaining a standard, strong heartbeat rhythm.
 Additionally, the peach has possibly the lowest fat content of any fresh fruit.
 Most fresh fruit contains very little fat (except for the avocado.)
 Fat from this fruit, if any, is always healthful vegetable fat, primarily unsaturated.
-Notably, the peach holds the record for being the lowest in fat: 0.09 percent, in other words, less than one-thousandth.
+Notably, peach holds the record for being the lowest in fat: 0.09 percent, or less than one-thousandth.
 This makes peaches an essential food in low-fat diets often prescribed for cardiac or obese patients.

 Health Benefits of Peaches